xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/metadata.md

 1. An option is inactive if its parent is either inactive or disabled.
 For example if `component('libc/stdio')` is disabled then all the options and sub-components become inactive; since `component('libc/stdio/floating point')` is now inactive, `component('libc/stdio/floating point/printf')` is inactive as well.
 2. Options may also be inactive as a result of an `<activeIf>` property.
 This is useful if a particular option is only relevant if two or more disjoint sets of conditions need to be satisfied, since the hierarchical structure can only cope with at most one such set.
-3. If an option is inactive then any references to that option in XCDL expressions will evaluate to 0/false.
+3. If an option is inactive then any references to that option in xCDL expressions will evaluate to 0/false.
 So `valueOf('...') == 0/false`, `isActive('...') == false`, `isEnabled('...') == false`.
 4. An option that is inactive has no consequences on the build process.
 No `#define` will be generated.
 Any compile or similar properties will be ignored.
 5. An option that is inactive cannot impose any constraints on the rest of the configuration.
 For example `option('libc/stdio/floating point/printf')` has a dependency `<requires>isEnabled('libm')</requires>`, but if all of the stdio functionality is disabled then this constraint is ignored (although of course there may be other packages which have a dependency on `package('libm')`).

 ### Is the option **enabled**?
 What is the option value?

 The majority of configuration options are boolean in nature, so the user can either enable or disable some functionality.
 Some options are different.
-For example `valueOf('libc/stdio/bufsize')` is a number, and `valueOf('libc/stdio/default console')` is a string corresponding to a device name.
-XCDL has to cope with this variety, and define the exact behaviour of the system in terms of constraints and build-time consequences.
+For example `valueOf('libc/stdio/bufsize')` is a number, and `valueOf('libc/stdio/default console')` is a string corresponding to a device name. xCDL has to cope with this variety, and define the exact behaviour of the system in terms of constraints and build-time consequences.

-In XCDL the value of an option consists of two parts.
+In xCDL the value of an option consists of two parts.
 There is a boolean part, controlling whether or not the option is enabled, that can be accessed with `isEnabled('...')`.
 There is also a data part, providing additional information and accessed with `valueOf('...')`.
 For most options one of these parts is fixed, as controlled by the option’s `<valueType>` property:

 |valueType|isEnabled()|valueOf() when enabled|valueOf() when disabled|
 |---------|-----------|----------------------|-----------------------|